Pomax/socketless/docs/HOWTO.md

 (Note that you do not need to place a `socketless.js` file in your assets directory: the client's web serer comes with special route handling for the request)

 This builds an instance of the provided class, with a `this.server` property that lets the browser (think it) communicate(s) with the server (in reality it's getting proxied by the real client), as well as a `this.socket` that is the websocket connection to the real client.
 You should almost _never_ need to use it, but for the rare few times that you do, it's there.
+At most you'd use it to gracefully disconnect, but to make sure you don't, `this.disconnect()` already exists, too (with a matching `this.reconnect()` to reestablish a connection.
+Browsers also have a `this.connected` flag to indicate connection status).

 Browser client classes may have an `init()` function, in which case that function will be called at the end of the `createBrowserClient` pass.